Renewable Energy Standard

 Summary

 In November 2008, voters in Missouri approved by a ballot initiative (i.e., via an initiated state statute) the Missouri Clean Energy Act, also known as Proposition C, which repealed the state’s existing voluntary renewable energy and energy efficiency objective and replaced it with a mandatory renewable portfolio standard (RPS).
-The RPS requires investor-owned utilities to use eligible renewable energy technologies to meet of 15% of annual retail sales by 2021.
+The RPS requires investor-owned utilities to use eligible renewable energy technologies to meet 15% of annual retail sales by 2021.

 Eligible Technologies